 Step 1: Log into Facebook using your own personal account, and navigate to your Facebook page.
 “Like” the page if you haven’t already.
 (And c’mon, if you haven’t already “liked” your own business on Facebook, you have GOT to laugh at yourself because that’s just sad.)

 Step 2: You’ll need to have whoever is the current page admin log into his/her account, then click “admin panel.”
 If you’ve just recently “liked” the page, the admin will see a little red notification saying so.

 Step 3: Have the admin click on the “edit page” to open up the administration options.

 Step 4: Have the admin click on “manage admins” on the left sidebar.
-This will open a window that shows who the current page admins are, and has an option to add an admin.
+This will open a window that shows who the current page admins are and has the option to add an admin.
 Click add.